The Layoff Lady

 • How fancy does it need to be?
 This will help you decide what technology to use, your budget, and your minimum viable product (MVP).

 • What is your level of commitment?
 Consciously decide how much time, energy, brainpower, and money you are willing to dedicate right away and on an ongoing basis to creating your portfolio.
-Be sure to get good and honest with yourself.

 My Portfolio Lessons Learned